DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_a_standard_windows_device.md

 ### Install a clean version of Windows 10

 Standard Windows devices come with Windows 10 already installed.
-If it does need to be reinstalled in future and you don’t have a pre-prepared image, Windows 10 can be installed via:
+If it does need to be reinstalled in future and you do not have a pre-prepared image, Windows 10 can be installed via:

 * USB - If installing from a USB, the USB stick should be wiped and formatted before loading the Windows 10 installer onto it to confirm the USB stick is clean.
 Find out [how to install Windows 10 and boot from a USB](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/install-windows-from-a-usb-flash-drive).
 * DVD - Find out [how to install Windows 10 and boot from a DVD](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-from-a-dvd).

 ### Perform a factory reset

-If you don’t have your own image or a USB or DVD to boot from, you should reset the device to factory settings.
+If you do not have your own image or a USB or DVD to boot from, you should reset the device to factory settings.

 You’ll need to do this for each device individually.